airladon/FigureOne/docs/tutorials/intro.md

-This introduction will introduce some key terms and concepts that are found frequently throughout the documentation.
+This will introduce some key terms and concepts that are found frequently throughout the documentation.

 #### Diagrams, Primitives and Collections